-Ashley, Jefferson, Lincoln
+Ashley, Jefferson, and Lincoln Counties

 - From I-530 in Pine Bluff (Jefferson County), take exit 43 and travel 0.3 miles on 63 B North.

 - At the stoplight, turn right into the Wal-Mart parking lot and follow the signs to the boat launch.

 - From U.S. Hwy.
 425 in Star City (Lincoln County), go east on Arkansas Hwy.
 11 for 3.5 miles.

 - Turn south on Gateway Road and travel 4.6 miles to the boat launch.

 - From U.S. Hwy.
 165 south of Boydell (Ashley County), turn west on Ashley County Road 58 and travel 2 miles.

 - Turn south on Ashley County Road 104 and continue 0.5 miles.
 Continue west on Ashley County Road 104 and travel 2.5 miles.